By MOHI on May 15, 2020 9:11:30 AM

 Is gratitude a part of your family’s daily worship and prayer?

-Show your family the importance of having and expressing gratitude with these creative free children’s church lessons and activities.
+Show your family the importance of having and expressing gratitude with these creative free children’s Bible lessons and activities.

-Whether you’re looking for children’s church lessons and activities for a Sunday morning, or to utilize with your family each day at home, these lessons are sure to engage young Jesus followers.
+Whether you’re looking for children’s bible lessons and activities for a Sunday morning, or to utilize with your family each day at home, these lessons are sure to engage young Jesus followers.

 In each lesson, you’ll find a verse, an activity, and a short prayer.
 Consider starting your day with a discussion of the scripture and then ending it with the fun prayer of thanks!

 Thank Him for Everything

 136 Give thanks to the LORD, for he is good,

 For his steadfast love endures forever. — Psalm 136:1

 This activity will help your family to learn to thank God for all His blessings — both big and small.